mvysny/mvysny.github.io/_posts/2021-4-10-quarkus-vs-embedded-jetty.md

 * The Quarkus project used 367M of RAM
 * The Embedded Jetty project used 485M of RAM
-* Spring Boot uses whopping 783M of RAM
+* Spring Boot uses a whopping 783M of RAM

 Using `-Xmx32M` (32 megs of heap space), after startup and serving of one page: